Mbicha/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 6: Function that prints straight line in the terminal Task 7: Function that prints diagonal
 Task 8: Function that prints a square
+Task 9: Function that prints a Fizz-Buzz test
+Task 10: Triagle